Digital-Humanities-Quarterly/DHQ-similar-papers/README.md

 The Digital Humanities Quarterly Data Analytics Team

 ## Contribution
-Please open an issue for any suggestions, thank you!
+Please open a ticket for any issues or suggestions, thank you!

 ## History